spatie/laravel-mailcoach-docs-old/docs/app/campaigns/introduction-and-overview.md

 ## Introduction

-What are campaigns, what are they used for etc
+Email campaigns are a set of identical emails that are sent to an email list.

 ## Overview